JacobDuncan17/Maverick/README.md

 * Removing styling for multiple sections that could be done at the same time
 * Remove background img from css file and putting in the html file with a semantic element

+After completing the cleanup the webpage is fully functional.
+The finished project looks like: